robloxdev2009/Roblox-Function-Argument-Checker/README.md

-# Roblox-Function-Argument-Checker
-checks for all arguments for a function

-This is module script can easily be called with :Check().

-# It takes 3 arguments.
+Roblox Function Argument Checker

+A simple module for validating function arguments in Roblox Lua.

+How it works

+The module exposes a :Check() function that takes three parameters:

-#1: The value you want to check
+1. The value to check

-#2 The expected type for the value (boolean, function, number, etc)
+2. The expected type as a string

-#3 The argumment that is being checked.

-Example function:
+3. The argument index (used for error messages)

+It returns two values:
+- true if the value matches the type, otherwise false
+- An error message if the check fails

+Example:

+local Checker = require(game:GetService("ReplicatedStorage").Checker)

 local function hi(name)
 	local result, err = Checker:Check(name, "string", 1)
 	assert(result, err)

-  print("Hello, "..name.."!")
+	print("hello " .. name .. "!")
 end

-Example calls for function:

-#1
+-- Example usage:

 hi(false)
-output:
+-- Output:
-Argument #1 execpts a string, but boolean was given.
+-- Argument #1 expects a string, but boolean was given.

-#2
 hi("world")
-output:
+-- Output:
-Hello, world!
+-- Hello, world!

+Notes

+- Helps avoid repetitive argument checks in functions.
+- Can be reused across multiple modules and systems.
+- Doesn't throw errors automatically - use with assert() or handle how you want.